Remarks about the correspondence between $f(R)$ and Brans-Dicke gravity: Correspondence between metric and Brans-Dicke theories

-From the Einstein-Hilbert action to the more general $f(R)$ action we just need to replace the Ricci scalar by a generic function of it.
+From the Einstein-Hilbert action for a more general $f(R)$ action we just need to replace the Ricci scalar by a generic function of it.
 When varying this new action with respect to the metric we get the following equations of motion,

-where the $'$ represents the derivative with respect to the Ricci scalar.
+where the comma $(')$ represents the derivative with respect to the Ricci scalar.
 Taking the trace of the above equation we get

 where we should note that $f'(R)$ obeys a dynamical equation instead of an algebraic one.
 Therefore, we can consider $f'(R)$ a field in the coordinates $x^\mu$, which in principle can assume any form.
-Let´s consider an example.
-We wish to use the $f(R)$ theories to find as a solution the metric
+Let's consider an example.
+We wish to use metric $f(R)$ theory to have the following line element

 where $r, \theta$ and $\phi$ are the usual spherical coordinates, and $A$ is some parameter.
+The Ricci scalar for this metric is $ R = - 6A/r $, from which we can write